-BEHAVIORAL HEALTH SERVICES

-Behavioral Health Services means the assessment, diagnosis, or treatment of an individual's behavioral health issue and include services for both mental health and substance abuse conditions.
+BEHAVIORAL HEALTH SERVICES Behavioral Health Services means the assessment, diagnosis, or treatment of an individual's behavioral health issue and include services for both mental health and substance abuse conditions.
 See also "COVERED SERVICES."

+BOARD CERTIFIED

-BOARD CERTIFIED An individual who has successfully completed all prerequisites of the respective specialty board and successfully passed the required examination for certification.
+An individual who has successfully completed all prerequisites of the respective specialty board and successfully passed the required examination for certification.

+BORDER COMMUNITIES

-BORDER COMMUNITIES Cities, towns or municipalities located in Arizona and within a designated geographic service area whose residents typically receive primary or emergency care in adjacent Geographic Service Areas (GSA) or neighboring states, excluding neighboring countries, due to service availability or distance.
+Cities, towns or municipalities located in Arizona and within a designated geographic service area whose residents typically receive primary or emergency care in adjacent Geographic Service Areas (GSA) or neighboring states, excluding neighboring countries, due to service availability or distance.

+CAPITATION

-CAPITATION Payment to a Contractor by AHCCCS of a fixed monthly payment per person in advance, for which the Contractor provides a full range of covered services as authorized under A.R.S. §36-2904 and §36- programs and the State Children's Health Insurance Program.
+Payment to a Contractor by AHCCCS of a fixed monthly payment per person in advance, for which the Contractor provides a full range of covered services as authorized under A.R.S. §36-2904 and §36-2907.